Casualties of the 2011 Bahraini uprising and its aftermath: Deaths

 The Bahrain Independent Commission of Inquiry found that there were 35 deaths between 14 February and 15 April 2011 linked to the uprising.
 The Commission found the government responsible for 20 of these deaths, protesters responsible for 3, and mobs responsible for 2.
 The Commission could not attribute the remaining 10 deaths to a perpetrator.
 Additionally, the Commission found that there were another 11 deaths potentially linked to the uprising between 16 April and 6 October 2011.
 Between 7 October 2011 and 18 August 2012, the Bahrain Centre for Human Rights (BCHR) reported 35 deaths linked to the uprising, for a total of 81 deaths.
 On 23 April, Al Jazeera reported that more than 80 people had died since the start of the uprising.
-The total number reported, counting all related incidents, even those not mentioned in the BICI report and BCHR is 102 deaths as of 3 November 2012.
+The total number reported, counting all related incidents, even those not mentioned in the BICI report and BCHR was 102 deaths as of 3 November 2012.

 Bahrain's Gulf Daily News newspaper reported that anti-government protesters attacked and killed an elderly taxi driver on 13 March.
 Other local newspapers reported that he was beaten to death by "terrorists".
 Bahrain's independent Al Wasat newspaper cited witnesses that said the taxi driver died in a traffic accident.
 The Bahrain Independent Commission of Inquiry did not report any such death connected to the unrest.
 Additionally, a report by the Associated Press, quoting an unnamed security official in Saudi Arabia, stated that a Saudi soldier was shot dead by protesters in Bahrain on 15 March.
 Bahrain state television denied this report, and the Commission did not report any such death connected to the unrest.